fvictorio/hardhat-examples/README.md

 using `--network localhost`).
 Sometimes you want to wait until the node is ready to do something.
 You can accomplish this with the `TASK_NODE_SERVER_READY` subtask.
 See [the example](/wait-until-node-ready) to learn more.

+## Customize generated artifacts

+[This example](/customize-artifacts) shows how to customize the artifacts emitted by Hardhat.